24mu13/telegram-extras/README.md

 ## Extra features

-- [No voice policy](no-voice-policy/README.md): auto replies to any personal voice message received asking to send a text instead
+- [No voice policy](no-voice-policy/README.md): automatically replies to any private voice message asking the effort to write a text message instead.
-- [Notify once fragmented text](notify-once/README.md): auto snoozes subsequent messages from the same sender within a certain time frame (e.g. 1 minute)
+- [Notify once fragmented text](notify-once/README.md): auto snoozes subsequent messages from the same sender within a certain time window (e.g. 1 minute)

 ## How to use